 Boiling Point Synopsis: On the busiest night of the year at one of the hottest restaurants in London, charismatic, commanding head chef Andy Jones (Stephen Graham) balances along a knife’s edge as multiple personal and professional crises threaten to destroy everything he’s worked for.

-Bristling with intense passion and perfectionist platting, the fiery infernos of kitchen life has always seemed apt for big-screen interpretations.
-Unfortunately, most kitchen-made features have reduced the work-hard-play-hard craft into Hollywood posturing.
+Bristling with intense passion and perfectionist platting, the fiery infernos of kitchen life is always apt for big-screen interpretations.
+Unfortunately, most kitchen-made features continue to reduce the work-hard-play-hard craft into Hollywood posturing.

 Saccharine efforts like The Hundred-Foot Journey and No Reservation merely utilized cooking as a canvas for romantic melodrama – while the well-intended awards flop Burnt fell flat in its attempts to capture the industry’s dysfunctional underbelly.
 As someone with an odd affinity for cooking, I am delighted to report that writer/director Philip Barantini’s latest Boiling Point is one of the few to get the recipe right.

 In a feature-length adaptation of his 2019 short film, Barantini opts for one-take framing to capture one hectic night in a luxurious kitchen.
 The single-take style can often be beneficial in its naturalism or obnoxious in its overwrought execution.
 Barantini thankfully finds the right balance, fluidly traversing through the restaurant staff’s varied perspectives with technical aplomb.
 Each frame boils with sweaty intimacy and frenetic movement, intensifying the onscreen drama without robbing the project of its rustic realism.
 Aside from a few vignettes that wander on like load screens, Barantini assures that his techniques never distract from the onscreen drama.